telerik/fiddler-docs/Configure-Fiddler/Tasks/ConfigureForiOS.md

 3. Restart Fiddler.

-4. Configure the device where Fiddler is installed to [trust Fiddler�s root certificate][4].
+4. Configure the device where Fiddler is installed to [trust Fiddler root certificate][4].

 5. On the iOS device, go to http://ipv4.fiddler:8888/ in a browser.